Most people take being able to eat or drink without difficulty for granted.

 What Causes Adult Dysphagia?

-Adult dysphagia may be due to nerve damage, including that of the central nervous system, or cranial nerves, or due to issues which affect the head and neck.
+Adult dysphagia may also be due to nerve damage, including that of the central nervous system, or cranial nerves, or due to issues which affect the head and neck.

 Nervous system causes can include: